Serhobo/Chris_Richardson_Introduction/content/home/experience.md

         * Arranged all freight with internal and external customers
         * Spearheaded an initiative to streamline sample process to increase overall sales totals
         * Performed daily quality control tests on all production lines and storage units

-  - title: 'Mechanical Design Engineer'
-    company: 'Unity Manufaccturing Inc'
-    company_url: ''
-    company_logo: org-X
-    location: Garland
-    date_start: '2015-09-10'
-    date_end: '2016-01-18'
-    description: >-
-        * Developed and tested redesigns for high volume company catalog items and parts for in house use, resulting in 70% reduction in assembly time and 80% more storage capacity in the warehouse
-        * Worked primarily with engineering software suites: SolidWorks 2016, DriveWorks, and eDPM
-        * Lead in a lean manufacturing project to ensure production time efficiency and quality benchmarks
-        * Optimized storage methods for products of the shelf by creating a flat pattern system vs component system

 design:
   columns: '2'